marselester/marselester.github.com/content/posts/go-simd.md

 - `VMOVDQU` stands for **V**ector **MOV**e **D**ouble **Q**uadword **U**naligned.
   It copies the `[1, 2, 3, 4]` elements from a possibly unaligned
   memory address stored in `AX` to vector register `Y0`.
-  Unaligned means not starting at a memory address that is a multiple of the vector's size.
+  Unaligned means not starting at a memory address that is a multiple of the vector's size in bytes.
-  We don't use `VMOVDQA` (the aligned version) since we don't know if the array's address is aligned to 256.
+  We don't use `VMOVDQA` (the aligned version) since we don't know if the array's address is aligned to 32 bytes for YMM register (256 / 8 = 32).

   Despite its "double quadword" (128-bit vector) naming, the instruction is capable of moving 256 bits.

 - `(AX)` operand means use address from register `AX`.
   Its `avo` equivalent is `operand.Mem{Base: inputData}`.
 - `Y0` operand is a 256-bit vector register allocated by `vecLeft := asm.YMM()`